vechain/vechain-docs/developer-resources/frameworks-and-ides/remix.md

 ## CLI Options

 With rpc-proxy, you can use the following CLI options.
-Cli options override the configuration file.
+CLI options override the configuration file.
 So you can run the rpc-proxy with:

 - a configuration file with the default values and override them with the cli options